spencerfliao/notes/content/Books 阅读笔记/Sciences 科学/A Brief History of Intelligence notes.md

 * opioids
   * after stress response → immobile, ↑pleasure, ↓pain, no sex drive

+⠀
 **relief state ≠ baseline**
-* e.g. worm starved will binge eat and pass out because: starvation → signal that food is scarce → stock up in preparation for starvation
+* e.g. worm starved will binge eat and pass out because: starvation → signal that food is scarce → stock up in preperation for starvation
 * in general: stress → circumstances are dire → trauma response is what prepares for the next stressor

+⠀
 **primitive depression**
 * acute stress: escapable neg stimuli, spend energy to do so
 * chronic stress: inescapable neg stimuli, preserve energy and wait
 * stress hormones + serotonin = numbness, low arousal & motivation

+⠀
 **associative learning**
 * ability to learn associations
   * between stimuli (bell & food)